logo️ ObjectQuel

 Operator Meaning Example

-+word Must be present in results +bluetooth
++word Must be present +bluetooth

--word Must not be present in results -expensive
+-word Must not be present -expensive

 word Optional — boosts ranking if present wireless